 We work with existing OB practices, IVF clinics, birthing centers, midwives and pediatrician offices.

 Working as a psychoanalyst and a postpartum doula separately showed Golzar how easily it was for women to fall between the cracks in our current perinatal health care system.
-Most women don't have access to help; or they are too filled with shame for needing help, that they don't reach out.
-Their doctors are overextended and don't have the time or training to help.
+Most women don't have access to perinatal mental health care or they are too filled with shame for needing help that they don't reach out.
+Their doctors are often overextended or don’t have the time or proper training to help.
 In response, Golzar began crafting a program that brought together the practical support and problem troubleshooting of a postpartum doula and the mental health support of a psychoanalyst.
-With the support of two Downtown Women OB practitioners, she found a way to integrate this kind of programming into an OB practice.
+With the support of two Downtown Women OB practitioners, she found a way to integrate this her carefully designed program into an OB practice.
 She then piloted this program at Downtown Women OBGYN in Soho and has been successfully running this financially sustainable program for the past few years.
-It became quickly apparent that this kind of support program was critically needed in every OB and pediatrician practice and necessary for women in the fertility process as well.
-Thus led to the creation of the Network for the Advancement of Perinatal Support (NAPS).
-A consulting company that can seamlessly implement this program into other practices, manage it, and bring together other practitioners in the perinatal support community.
-We work together with other practitioners to enhance women's access to perinatal support and get them the right support when it is most critical.
+It quickly became apparent that this kind of support program is critically needed in every OB, pediatrician practice, fertility practice, or other facilities where perinatal care is provided.
+This led to the creation of the Network for the Advancement of Perinatal Support (NAPS), a consulting company that can seamlessly implement this program into any practice, manage it, and bring together practitioners in the perinatal support community.
+We work together with other practitioners to enhance women's access to perinatal support and get them the appropriate support when it is most critical.